dylanroscover/Sndviz/README.md

 # Sndviz
-A simple yet modular audio visualisation toolkit for TouchDesigner.
+A simple, modular audio visualisation toolkit for TouchDesigner.

 ![Sndviz Tox Example Animation](/img/SndvizPreview.gif)

 ## What it does
-Sndviz converts an audio CHOP stream to various TOP modules.
-Each module consists of discreet data in RGBA channels: high values in red, mids in green, lows in blue, and auxilary data in alpha.
+Sndviz analyzes an audio device, file or CHOP input into various TOP textures, or 'modules'.
+Each module consists of 4 discreet data channels (RGBA): high values in red, mids in green, lows in blue, and auxilary data in alpha.
 These modules can be used for 3d geometry instancing, 2d texturing and other real time audio visualisation use cases where numerous tox files reference the same audio stream.

 ## Setup
 1. Drop the [Sndviz.tox](/Sndviz.tox) file into your TouchDesigner project.
 1. On the `Sndviz` base component parameters panel, open the `Audio` page.
 Inside the `Input` section, select your preferred `Audio Input Device`, `Audio File`, or roll your own input with an `In CHOP`.
     * I recommend [Cable](https://www.vb-audio.com/Cable/) for Windows or [Soundflower](https://github.com/mattingalls/Soundflower) for Mac.
 These allow you to feed local audio (Spotify, Firefox, etc.) to TouchDesigner/Sndviz directly.
     * If you are using Cable, select `CABLE Input (VB-Audio Virtual Cable)` as the Windows sound output device, and `CABLE Output (VB-Audio Virtual Cable)` as the sound input device.
-1. Once your preferred audio source is selected, sound data should begin visualising across all Sndviz modules.
-If they remain black, verify your audio source is correctly configured.
+1. Once your preferred audio source is selected and playing, sound data should begin visualising across all Sndviz modules.
+If they remain black, verify your audio source is correctly configured, as well as the Sndviz `Audio` parameters.
 1. To monitor sound output, select your preferred `Audio Output Device` and toggle the `Enable Audio Output` button to `On`.
 You can also adjust the `Output Buffer` here to compensate for video latency.

 ## Usage